AbinashNagendran/AbinashNagendran/README.md

 My name is Abinash Nagendran, and I'm a 2nd-year student @ UOFT studying computer science, interested in all things relating to full-stack development and AI!

 - 🔭 I’m currently working on preparing myself to apply for winter internships (First time doing this, I'm excited!)
-- 🌱 I’m currently learning the basics of Docker, React.js, SQL, and some parts of AWS
+- 🌱 I’m currently learning the basics of relational databases (RDBMS) and SQL
 - 👯 I’m looking to collaborate on anything that has use in the real world, doesn't have to be related to web dev, I like ML stuff too!
   - Email me at abinashnagendran@gmail.com
 <!--